Credit card fraud: Canada

+In Canada, credit card fraud is a type of identity theft, and it is covered under Canada's Criminal Code.
+According to the Canadian Anti-Fraud Centre, more than half a billion dollars were lost in payment fraud losses in 2022, making fraud, especially involving credit cards, the top type of financial crime in our country.
+The Canadian Anti-Fraud Centre (CAFC) tracks and analyzes trends in fraud.

 United Kingdom

 In the UK, credit cards are regulated by the Consumer Credit Act 1974 (amended 2006).
 This provides a number of protections and requirements.
 Any misuse of the card, unless deliberately criminal on the part of the cardholder, must be refunded by the merchant or card issuer.

 The regulation of banks in the United Kingdom is undertaken by the: Bank of England (BoE); Prudential Regulation Authority (PRA) a division of the BoE; and the Financial Conduct Authority (FCA) who manages the day to day oversight.
 There is no specific legislation or regulation that governs the credit card industry.
 However, the Association for Payment Clearing Services (APACS) is the institution that all settlement members are a part of.
 The organisation works under the Banking Consolidation Directive to provide a means by which transactions can be monitored and regulated.
 UK Finance is the association for the UK banking and financial services sector, representing more than 250 firms providing credit, banking and payment-related services.